Imperial City of Huế: Flag tower

 Flag tower (Kỳ Đài, 旗臺) or Cột cờ.

 Aerial view of the Imperial citadel and palace during the feast in honor of the return of Emperor Bảo Đại after finishing study in France, 11 September 1932.
 Flag tower is located at the south of the citadel with Thể Nhơn gate (right) and Quảng Đức gate (left).
 The palace is located in the middle.

 In the middle of the front of the Citadel is a large flag pole called Kỳ Đài (旗臺), built in the 6th year of Gia Long (1807).
 During the reign of emperor Minh Mang, the flagpole was renovated in 1829, 1831 and 1840.

 The flagpole consists of two parts: the base and the flagpole.
 The base consists of three rectangular truncated pyramidal floors stacked on top of each other.
 The first floor is over 5.5 m high, the middle floor is about 6 m high, and the top floor is over 6 m high.
 The total height of the three floors is about 17.5 m.
 From the ground to the lower floor is a small path on the left side of the flagpole.
 The lower floor is connected to the middle floor by a 4 m wide arched door, the middle floor is connected to the top floor by a 2 m wide arched door.
 The top of each floor has a 1 m high railing system decorated with hollow-cast bricks.
 The three-storey foundation is paved with square bricks and bricks and there is a rainwater drainage system below.
 Previously, there were two watchtowers and eight cannons.

 The original flagpole was made of wood, with two floors and was nearly 30 m high.
 In the sixth year of emperor Thieu Tri (1846), the flagpole was replaced by a longer wooden pole over 32 m long.
 In the sixteenth year of Thanh Thai (1904), this flagpole was damaged by a heavy typhoon, so it was replaced with a cast iron pipe.
 In 1947, when the French army reoccupied Hue, the flagpole was broken by artillery fire again.
 In 1948, the current reinforced concrete flagpole built with a total height of 37 m.

-During the Nguyen Dynasty, Emperor's banner was raised on all occasions of ceremonies, celebrations, tours and even emergency announment.
+During the Nguyen dynasty, Emperor's banner was raised on all occasions of ceremonies, celebrations, tours and even emergency announcement.
 On top of the flagpole, there was also an observation post called Vọng Đẩu.
 Occasionally, guards had to climb up Vọng Đẩu and use a telescope to observe the coast.
-On August 23, 1945, after Bao Dai abdicated, the red flag with yellow star of the Democratic Republic of Vietnam replaced the flag of the Nguyen Dynasty.
+On August 23, 1945, after Bao Dai abdicated, the red flag with yellow star of the Democratic Republic of Vietnam replaced the flag of the Nguyen dynasty.